pyuzi/uzi/docs/basic/providers/index.md

 ## Introduction

-Providers are `xdi`'s main building block.
+Providers are `uzi`'s main building block.
 We use them to define how objects will created and assembled.

 ## Available Providers

-`xdi` comes with a number of providers to most common use cases.
+`uzi` comes with a number of providers to most common use cases.

 - [Value Provider](./value.md)
 - [Factory Provider](./factory.md)